ThisbeSchoJo/moodring/README.md

 # MoodRing - AI-Powered Journal App

-A beautiful journal application that uses AI to analyze emotions and assign colors to your entries.
+A journal application that uses AI to analyze emotions and assign colors to your entries.
 Built with React (frontend) and Flask (backend).

 ## Features